-When running the ISPIM Virtual Appliance, it is very important to dedicate actual physical CPUs on the hypervisor to the logical CPUs on the virtual machine. (ex: If the hypervisor has 'x' total sockets, dedicate 4 sockets for each Virtual Appliance instance).
-This would also apply to the data tier if running on a virtual machine (not recommended for I/O bound applications and activities).
-Since DB2 is enabled for multi-threaded applications, applications will perform best on a multi-processor server which has allocated dedicated sockets to ISPIM operations.
+When running the ISPIM Virtual Appliance, it is very important to dedicate actual physical CPUs on the hypervisor to the logical CPUs on the virtual machine. (ex: If the hypervisor has 'x' total sockets, one or more sockets should be dedicated to a particular VA.
+This ensures that the VA is not included in resource pool sharing.
+This would also apply to the data tier if running on a virtual machine (running the data tier on a virtual machine is not recommended for I/O bound applications and activities).
+Since DB2 is enabled for multi-threaded applications, it will perform best on a multi-processor server which has allocated dedicated sockets to ISPIM operations.
 Keep in mind, even in a well-tuned environment, system bottlenecks might vary between the processor, memory, and disk on the IBM Security Privileged Identity Manager Session Recorder server.

-Performance limiting factors to take into consideration:
+Performance limiting factors to take into consideration